movementlabsxyz/movement-hack-temp/src/ch04-03-fixing-ownership-errors.md

 }
 ```

 In general, writing Rust functions is a careful balance of asking for the *right* level of permissions.
-For this example, it's most idiomatic to only expect read permission.
+For this example, it's most idiomatic to only expect the read permission on `name`.

 {{#quiz ../quizzes/ch04-03-fixing-ownership-errors-sec1-idioms.toml}}